collapsed-stacks/startups/questions/523/are-there-any-legal-issues-when-hiring-remote-workers.md

 - posted by: [michael](https://stackexchange.com/users/10532067/michael) on 2017-03-24
 - score: 0

-<p>There are numerous websites available for posting remote jobs but its hard to find reliable people for your project.
-I used twice for my web <a href="https://www.officessupport.com" rel="nofollow noreferrer">https://www.officessupport.com</a> but you'll want to research some jobs first.
-This site was directly suggested by my employer.</p>
+There are numerous websites available for posting remote jobs but its hard to find reliable people for your project.
+I used twice for my web https://www.officessupport.com but you'll want to research some jobs first.
+This site was directly suggested by my employer.